praveens-git-bit/LAB364Modernize-data-estate-MS-Fabric-Azure-Databricks-and-AI-Foundry/exercise4.md

     ![task-new6.5 - Copy.png](media/task-new6.5.png)

+> Note:If the option to enable Copilot Purview, as described in the previous step, is not available, please skip it and continue with the next step.

 You will now see how easy it is for the data analyst to create compelling Power BI reports and get deep insights with literally no hands-on coding!

 17. Click on the **Prompt Guide** button.